 Get There Early

 If your exam is at 12, don’t rock up at 11.59, perhaps come at 11.45 instead.
 Give yourself time to get your mind in gear.
-Getting to an exam will give you time to relax (or at least prepare for what is to come), allowing you do to anything you need: you can have that last minute nervous wee (we all know it’s a thing), check your seat number, check your bags, you know the drill.
+Getting to an exam early will give you time to relax (or at least prepare for what is to come), allowing you do to anything you need: you can have that last minute nervous wee (we all know it’s a thing), check your seat number, check your bags, you know the drill.

 Be Well Equipped

 Ahead of the exam it’s beneficial to find out what equipment you need to bring with you.
 Bringing your Student ID and a pen is pretty much a given, but away from that it is module specific.
 Some papers advise you to bring pencils, and with that comes rubbers, others may need you to bring a calculator.
 I mean, in my eyes, more is more.
 Can you ever OVER pack for an exam?
 I think not.
 So long as your phone is turned off and away from your persons and you don’t have any other electrical goods with you, the more the merrier I say.

 Knowing how long your exam is and how many questions / marks are on the paper is crucial.
 We’ve all been there, you think the exam is two hours long, so you take your time only for it to hit the 50-minute mark and the invigilator is informing you that you have ten minutes left.
 Damn.
 You spend that last ten minutes answering the ½ of the paper that you had yet to complete because you thought you had more time.
 It’s a mistake that most of us only make once simply because the experience causes your life to flash before your eyes.
 Honestly, work out how many marks you should be looking to pick up per minute unless you a) have an amazing time driven intuition or, b) you want to know what it feels like to be on the brink of a heart attack.